Lynoux/Basic_RISC-V_Sim/README.md

 How it works
 -----------
 The project contains an SVG_Viewer class for RAM storage and SVG file management.
-It contains methods that call on those of QDomDocument and QDomElement.
+It contains methods that call on those of QDomDocument and QDomElement classes.

 For example, the method for finding an SVG element according to the group hierarchy is: findDomElement from SVG_Viewer.